Introduction to Perl module lb2d.pm 0.1 for basic Lattice Boltzmann simulations: Introduction

 \section{Introduction}

-The present document aims at introducing to the module lb2d.pm.
+The present document aims at making viable the use of the module lb2d.pm \cite{lb2d}, version 0.1.
 This is a module for the scripting language Perl that allows to investigate readily simple systems by the Lattice Boltzmann method.

-In the next section, we provide a brief account of the theory and basic operations.
+In the next section, we provide a brief account of the theory, along with the basic operations relevant for computations.

-In Sec.~\ref{sec:command} are listed the available commands with a description.
-The commands are presented in the order they are more likely to be used in a general script.
+In Sec.~\ref{sec:command} are listed all the commands, accompanied with a description.
+The commands are presented in the order they are more likely to be used in a general program.
 They can be organized into groups as follows: